Creating the Conditions and Capacity for Communities to Confidently Participate in Collaborative-Based Siting

 GDFWatch

-GDFWatch has unrivalled direct experience of designing and helping implement the consent-based siting process in the UK, learning from the experience of repository programs around the world, and developing productive connections between affected communities.
+GDFWatch has unrivalled direct experience of designing and helping implement the collaborative-based siting process in the UK, learning from the experience of repository programs around the world, and developing productive connections between affected communities.

 National Association of Regional Councils